| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 While you're doing this exercise, you follow her writing

 rules.
 Go for ten minutes, don't stop no matter what.
+It sounds simple, but the results can be extraordinary.

 The rules give you a way of bypassing the inner critic